-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage comes down to just one number.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage comes down to a single number.

-Credit reporting agencies use your history of paying loans in order to compile a FICO score.
+Credit reporting agencies use your payment history to compile your FICO score.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following factors in calculating a score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While these methods vary from one agency to another, the differences aren't huge; each agency uses the following factors in building your score:

-- Your Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - How long have you had credit?

-- Your Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts do you hold?
+How much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
 The result is one number.
-Credit scores range from 300 to 800.
-Higher is better.
-Most home buyers in the current environment have a score above 620.
+FICO scores range from 300 to 800.
+Higher is always better.
+Most borrowers getting a mortgage loan these days score 620 or above.

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your credit score, you must know your score and ensure that the reports from each reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-They also provide helpful information and online tools that can help you improve your FICO score.
+Before you can improve your FICO score, you must know your score and be sure that the reports from each agency are correct.
+Fair Isaac, the corporation that invented the first FICO credit score, sells scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
+Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.